 The Committee consists of six members, and includes an independent member.
 The Scheme appointed Willis Towers Watson as independent investment consultants to assist the Committee.
-The current investment managers of the Scheme are Ninety One SA (Pty) Ltd, Coronation Asset Management (Pty) Ltd, Allan Gray South Africa (Pty) Ltd and Abax Investments (Pty) Ltd, who was appointed in February 2020.
+The current investment managers of the Scheme are Ninety One SA (Pty) Ltd, Coronation Asset Management (Pty) Ltd, Allan Gray South Africa (Pty) Ltd and Abax Investments (Pty) Ltd.